What is Bitcoin SV (BSV) and is it the Real Bitcoin?

 Calvin Ayre and Craig Wright continue to promote Bitcoin SV as the original Bitcoin.

-How to Buy Bitcoin SV (BSV) in New Zealand?
+How to Buy Bitcoin SV (BSV) in NZ (or Sell BSV)?

-To easily buy Bitcoin SV (BSV) in New Zealand you can do so right here, at BitPrime.
+To easily buy or sell Bitcoin SV (BSV) in New Zealand you can do so right here, at BitPrime.
 First, if you haven’t already done so, please register an account with us and have your ID verified.
 Finally, visit our Bitcoin SV page to order your BSV.
-If you require any further assistance, please contact us, and we will be happy to help.
+If you require any further assistance, please contact us and we will be happy to help.

 About the author: